jenkinsci/appscan-plugin/README.md

                 -   **Upload files and folders**: Upload files and folders directly to AppScan for immediate scanning preparation, resulting in faster processing.
                     -   **Additional Options**: If selected, the following options are available:
                         -   **Include SCA**:  Applicable only for IRX files.
                             -   Include analysis of open source packages.
-Include SCA creates an SCA scan in addition to a SAST scan.<br> **Note**: Software Composition Analysis (SCA) is available for AppScan on Cloud only.
+Include SCA creates an SCA scan in addition to a SAST scan.
     -   **Email notification:** Send the user an email when analysis is complete.
     -   **Run as a personal scan:** A personal scan does not affect the application data and compliance until it is promoted.
     -   **Allow intervention by scan enablement team:** Available for AppScan on Cloud only.